VeleBlazhevski/web-automation-junior-2022-Vele-Blazhevski/README.md

-# This is a task for web automation juniour course for
+# This is a task for web automation juniour course

 ## Clone this repository